-A body of studies shows that positive mental health in late adulthood and longevity are associated with higher measures in psychological well-being scales (e.g., life satisfaction, coping) and lower depressive signs.
-However, according to some authors the self-assessment of mental health in elderly people can be partially biased by their tendency to present themselves in a more positively way in order to impress the interlocutor and preserve their social image, the so called socially desirability.
-The main aim of the current study was to explore whether a socially desirable responding style influence self-assessment of mental health in a sample of cognitively healthy elderly people residing in Sardinia, an Italian n isle characterized by higher longevity indexes.
-Each participant was presented a battery of questionnaires and tests assessing metacognitive efficiency subjective well-being, depression, socially desirability and working memory efficiency.
-A series of Mancova and a path analysis highlighted the role played by a socially desirable responding style on the self-assessment of mental health.
-Embracing an applied perspective, the results have been discussed in light of their impact in the clinical practice.
+Several studies show that both positive mental health in late adulthood and longevity are positively associated with indices of psychological well-being (e.g., life satisfaction, coping) and negatively associated with signs of depression.
+However, the self-assessment of mental health in the elderly may be biased by social desirability as they attempt to present themselves more positively in order to impress the interlocutor and preserve their social image.
+A primary aim of the current study was to explore whether social desirability influenced self-assessment of depression in a sample of cognitively healthy elderly people residing in Sardinia, an Italian isle characterized by higher longevity indexes.
+Moreover, it was investigated the relationship between perceived physical health and depression and whether this relationship was impacted by social desirability.
+Each participant was presented a battery of inventories including measures of metacognitive efficiency, subjective well-being, depression, socially desirability.
+Overall, An ANCOVA and a path analysis highlighted the role played by social desirability on participants' self-assessment of mental health.
+The implications of these findings with respect to current research trends and clinical practice will be discussed.

 |Titolo:||Do elderly people fake in the assessment of their mental health?|